kiteco/vim-plugin/README.md

 ## Features

-Kite's Vim/Neovim plugin provides a number of features to help you code more efficiently, such as...
+Kite's Vim/Neovim plugin provides a number of features to help you code better and faster.

 ### Line-of-Code Completions